tfr42/deegree-docker/README.md

 deegree docker containers
 =========================

-This projects contains different Docker containers for deegree webservices.
-Please consult the [deegree documentation](http://www.deegree.org/Documentation) for further information how to configure and use deegree web services.
+This projects contains different ```Dockerfile```s for building Docker images containing ready to use deegree webservices.
+Please consult the [deegree documentation](http://www.deegree.org/Documentation) for further information how to configure and use deegree webservices.
 The [Docker web site](https://www.docker.com/) provides all information about Docker!

 Run deegree with PostgreSQL 9.4/PostGIS 2.1
 --------------------------------------------

-Get docker image for PostgreSQL DB and start the container:
+Get the Docker image for PostgreSQL and start the container with:

     % docker pull mdillon/postgis
-    % docker run -p 5432:5432 --name postgis -d mdillon/postgis
+    % docker run --name postgis -p 5432:5432 -d mdillon/postgis

 see https://hub.docker.com/r/mdillon/postgis/ for more information.

 Then start the container with deegree.
-Either use the [bundled Tomcat container](./deegree-builtin-tomcat) with:
+Either use the ```Dockerfile``` for the [bundled Tomcat container](./deegree-builtin-tomcat) to build the Docker image and then run:

-    % docker run --name deegree --link db:db -p 8080:8080 -d deegree/deegree
+    % docker run --name deegree -p 8080:8080 --link postgis:db -d deegree/deegree

-Or use the [deegree WAR on Tomcat 8](./deegree-webapp-tomcat) with:
+Or use the ```Dockerfile``` for the [deegree WAR on Tomcat 8](./deegree-webapp-tomcat) to build the Docker image and start the container with:

-    % docker run --name deegree --link postgis:db -p 8080:8080 -d deegree/deegree-tomcat
+    % docker run --name deegree -p 8080:8080 --link postgis:db -d deegree/deegree-tomcat

-To configure a JDBC connection connect to the [deegree console](http://localhost:8080/deegree-webservices) and enter the JDBC URL:
+To configure a JDBC connection for deegree use the [deegree console](http://localhost:8080/deegree-webservices) and create a JDBC connection for PostgreSQL:

 ```
 <?xml version='1.0' encoding='UTF-8'?>